 Current decorticator technology crushes the bast into the hurd, then, through repeated beatings decorticates the outer fiber from the inner woody core.
 Hurd contamination is a constant issue during the process for much of it becomes airborne dust that has to be immediately collected to avoid potential fires.
-Dual-purpose crops are not favorable & will not produce high grade fibers.
-This forces factories to only accept fiber only crops, in turn they lose the opportunity of seed returns & it has been noted that repeated passes are necessary to produce fine fiber.
+Throw in the fact crops need to be brought to a central pre-processing location within 40 km or the venture is cost prohibitive & you quickly realize why there is a latent fiber industry in Canada, legal to grow since 1998.

 Bales are placed onto a bale unwinder where they slowly unwind the stalks onto a moving table where they align & feed into the RD.
 The machine peels the outer from the hurd- without any crushing or mixing- while the hurd is guided directly into a chipper.
 The hurd chips are blown into 1000kg totes for easy downstream handling.
 The peeled fiber is collected by a couple of carding machines that degum the raw fiber before dropping into channels that draw into thimbles to form cordage for easier downstream processing into high-value composites & textiles.
 Below is a picture of early testing of a Dolores dual-purpose variety- NOTE: NO HURD CONTAMINATION!